Willem II Tilburg

 Willem II Tilburg (/nl/), commonly known simply as Willem II, is a Dutch football club based in Tilburg, Netherlands.
-They play in the Eerste Divisie, the second tier of Dutch football, following relegation from the Eredivisie in the 2024–25 season.
+They play in the Eredivisie, the top tier of Dutch football, following promotion from the Eerste Divisie via the 2025–26 promotion/relegation play-offs.
 The club was founded on 12 August 1896 as Tilburgia.
 On 12 January 1898, the club was renamed Willem II after Dutch king William II (1792–1849), who, as Prince of Orange and commander of the Dutch army, had his military headquarters in Tilburg during the Belgian uprising of 1830, spent much time in the city after becoming king, and died there.

 Notable former players for the club include Dutch internationals Jan van Roessel, Joris Mathijsen, Jaap Stam, Frenkie de Jong, Marc Overmars, Virgil Van Dijk and Finland's Sami Hyypiä.
 The club's shirt consists of red-white-blue vertical stripes, inspired by the colours of the flag of the Netherlands.
 Willem II plays its home matches in the Koning Willem II Stadion, also named after the King.
 The stadium, opened on 31 May 1995, has a capacity of 14,700 spectators.
 The average attendance in 2004–05 was 12,500 people.

 The club has won the Eredivisie three times, and the Eerste Divisie four times.

 History

-Established on 12 August 1896 in Tilburg as Tilburgia, the club first played at the Gemeentelijk Sportpark Tilburg and in 1995 relocated to the Koning Willem II Stadion, the ground where they have played ever since.
+Established on 12 August 1896 in Tilburg by Marten Evert van Kuiken as Tilburgia, the club first played at the Gemeentelijk Sportpark Tilburg and in 1995 relocated to the Koning Willem II Stadion, the ground where they have played ever since.
 Willem were champions of the Eredivisie in 1916, 1952 and 1955.
 The Tricolores also won two KNVB Cups in 1944 and 1963 and were also crowned champs of the Eerste Divisie in 1958, 1965 and 2014.